Conditional Extremes with Graphical Models: Application

 \section{Application}

-We apply our model to the upper Danube River discharge data described in Section \ref{Section:Introduction}.
+We apply our model to discharge data from the upper Danube River basin described in Section \ref{Section:Introduction}.
 For the margins, we use the empirical-generalised Pareto distribution model from Section \ref{Section:Inference}.
 The dependence threshold $u_{Y_{i}}$ used is the $0.80$-quantile of the standard Laplace distribution for all $i \in V$, resulting in around 85 excesses per station.

 We use the three-step procedure to fit the SCMEVM with graphical covariance structure given by the undirected tree induced by the flow connections of the river (Figure \ref{fig:Danube_River_EDA}, left panel); we also fit the EHM with the same structure.
-Since the flow connection tree may not be the optimal structure for describing the extremes, we also apply the three-step procedure to fit both the SCMEVM with saturated covariance and the SCMEVM with an inferred graphical structure.
-The inferred graphical structure, obtained from Algorithm \ref{alg:cmevm_graphical_selection} with $\rho \in \{ 0.45, \hdots, 0.5\}$, is shown in Figure \ref{fig:Time_Comp_and_Inferred_Graph} (right panel).
-This graph has 145 edges compared to the maximum possible 465 edges.
-Lastly, we simulate datasets from the fitted models using Algorithm \ref{alg:conditional_survival_set} with $N = 20n$ and $u = u_{Y_{i}}$.
+Since the flow connection tree may not be the optimal structure for describing the dependence structure of the extremes, we also apply the three-step procedure to fit both the SCMEVM with saturated covariance and the SCMEVM with an inferred graphical structure.
+The inferred graphical structure, obtained from Algorithm \ref{alg:cmevm_graphical_selection} is shown in Figure \ref{fig:Time_Comp_and_Inferred_Graph} (right panel).
+This graph has 127 edges compared to the maximum possible 465 edges.
+Lastly, for prediction, we simulate datasets from the fitted models using Algorithm \ref{alg:conditional_survival_set} with $N = 20n$ and $u = u_{Y_{i}}$.